 A wide variety of student activities are coordinated through the Office of Student Life in the Mary Moody Northen Student Center.
-The Northen Student Center contains dining facilities, a bookstore, counseling, student activities, and graduate placement offices and other facilities.
-Adjacent to the Northen Student Center are the P. E. facility, swimming pool, tennis courts, and other outdoor recreational facilities.
+The Northen Student Center contains dining facilities, counseling, student activities, graduate placement offices and other facilities.
+Adjacent to the Northen Student Center are the P. E. facility, swimming pool, tennis courts, and other outdoor recreational facilities..

-Clubs on campus include the American Society of Mechanical Engineers, Sail Club, Caving Club, Dive Club, Propeller Club, Student Life Organization, Student Association of Maritime Administrators, Society of Naval Architects and Mechanical Engineers, the Drama Club, the Sierra Sea Club, Circle K Service Organization, Residence Hall Association, and many others.
+Clubs on campus include the American Society of Mechanical Engineers, Sail Club, Dive Club, Propeller Club, Fine Arts Association, Future Students Club, Pre-Vet Society, Society of Naval Architects and Mechanical Engineers, the Drama Club, Circle K Service Organization, Residence Hall Association, several leadership organizations and many others.

-The student government of Texas A&M University at Galveston is the Student Senate.
-This Senate serves as a direct link to the administration regarding student life.
+The student government is the Student Government Association (SGA).
+The SGA serves as a direct link to the administration regarding student life.
+The SGA includes the Senate, the Executive Branch and the Student Judicial Board.
 Members are elected each year.
+Students also publish a newspaper (The Nautilus) and a literary publication (Seaspray).